 The DSW Portfolio

-The first year writing practicum is a unique opportunity to engage in intensive guided reading, writing, and revision practices.
+The first year writing practicum is a unique opportunity to engage in intensive writing and revision practices.

-The first half of the first year writing program helps set the foundation for writing the DSW portfolio products: one pragmatic narrative case study, one qualitative paper and a multimedia project.
+The first half of the first year writing program helps set the foundation for writing the DSW portfolio products: one case study, one qualitative paper, and a multimedia project.

 In order to achieve these goals, students will be introduced to the ways of scholarly research.
-Students will be instructed in the scholarly writing process, from conceptualization and literature exploration to the writing and publication process.
+Students will learn the scholarly writing process, from conceptualization and literature exploration to the writing and publication.
 Students will begin by preparing an in-depth literature review in the fall semester.
 This review will then be used in the second semester to frame the students’ case study, which is due at the end of their first year.
 In addition to proseminar feedback, “one-on-one” conferences with DSW faculty are an opportunity for feedback about writing and development of the case study.
 Final case study papers should be of publishable quality and no more than 25 pages including abstract, title page, and references.
-We strongly encourage students to submit their final papers for publication consideration in peer-reviewed journals.
+We strongly encourage students to submit their final papers to peer-reviewed journals for publication consideration.

-During year two, students learn the skills of qualitative inquiry, including research question formulation, study design, data collection and analysis, writing results, and preparing a scholarly manuscript reporting results.
+During year two, students learn the skills of qualitative inquiry, including research question formulation, study design, data collection and analysis, writing results, andpreparing a scholarly manuscript based on the results.
 Students also learn how to assemble application materials to get research protocols evaluated and approved for review by the Rutgers University Institutional Review Board (IRB).

-In the fall semester, students develop a literature review that forms the context for their qualitative project.
-This review is to include literature about the population or problem of interest, and identify gaps in the research or literature, and justify the method of qualitative inquiry the student chooses for their project.
+In the fall semester of the second year, students refine and draw upon their literature reviews from the first year to set the stage for their qualitative project.
+Based on their newly developed expertise in their areas of interest, students will identify theknowledge gaps that justify their qualitative inquiry.
 Throughout the year, one-on-one conferences with DSW faculty are an opportunity to receive mentoring and guidance in completing the research process and written report.

-By January, the student will start the IRB process and begin data collection.
+By November, the student will start the IRB process and begin data collection once they receive IRB approval.
 Students will execute a small scale qualitative study (5-7 participants) and submit the manuscript as a component of their portfolio.
 Papers should be of publishable quality and no more than 25 pages including abstract, title page, and references.
-We strongly encourage students to submit their final papers for publication consideration in peer-reviewed journals.
+We strongly encourage students to submit their final papers to peer-reviewed journals for publication consideration.